Japanese (JAPN)College of Arts and Humanities

-The Language Partner Program is a joint venture between the School of Languages, Literatures and Cultures, the Office of International Services, and Education Abroad.
-International students and SLLC majors are assigned in pairs to meet weekly on a one-on-one basis outside the classroom to work in an informal yet structured way on the listening, speaking, and cultural acquisition skills of SLLC majors.
+The Language Partner Program is a joint venture between the School of Languages, Literatures, and Cultures, the Office of International Services, and Education Abroad.
+International students are paired with SLLC majors to meet weekly on a one-on-one basis outside the classroom and work in an informal, yet structured, way on the listening, speaking, and cultural acquisition skills of SLLC majors.
 SLLC students in good academic standing (3.0 GPA) and at the intermediate to advanced level sign up for a 1cr SLLC309 - Language Partner Program.

 Student Societies and Professional Organizations

 Individual SLLC departments hold annual induction ceremonies for students who are eligible for honor society membership.

 The Office of Student Financial Aid (OSFA) administers all types of federal, state, and institutional financial assistance programs, and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .